Álex Rins: LCR Honda Castrol (2023)

 On 19 July 2022, Rins signed a two-year deal with LCR Honda starting in 2023.

-Rins won the Grand Prix of the Americas becoming the first rider other than Marc Márquez to win for Honda since Cal Crutchlow in the 2018 Argentine Grand Prix.
-However Rins suffered a heavy crash at the Italian Grand Prix that kept him out for most of the 2023 season.
+Rins won the Grand Prix of the Americas, becoming the first rider other than Marc Márquez to win for Honda since Cal Crutchlow in the 2018 Argentine Grand Prix.
+However, Rins suffered a heavy crash at the Italian Grand Prix that kept him out for most of the 2023 season.

-Monster Energy Yamaha MotoGP (2024–)
+Monster Energy Yamaha MotoGP (2024–2026)

-On August 3, 2023 Rins announced he will be leaving Honda and the LCR Team to join the Monster Energy Yamaha MotoGP for the 2024 MotoGP season, replacing the seat made vacant by Franco Morbidelli.
+On August 3, 2023, Rins announced he will be leaving Honda and the LCR Team to join the Monster Energy Yamaha MotoGP for the 2024 MotoGP season, replacing the seat made vacant by Franco Morbidelli.

 Rins would be retained by Yamaha for the 2025 and 2026 season.

+Rins is set to depart Yamaha at the end of the 2026 season.

+Retirement from motorcycle racing

+Ahead of the San Marino Grand Prix, Rins announced his retirement from MotoGP and two-wheeled racing despite offers to join the Superbike World Championship, instead focusing on a "really interesting project" that is set to be revealed at a later date.